coqui-ai/STT-examples/README.rst

 Help + Community
 ----------------

-1. `Github Discussions <https://github.com/coqui-ai/stt-examples/discussions/>`_ - find and join open-ended community discussions related to :frog:STT-examples
+1. `Github Discussions <https://github.com/coqui-ai/stt-examples/discussions/>`_ - find and join open-ended community discussions related to 🐸STT-examples

-2. `Matrix Chat <https://matrix.to/#/+coqui:matrix.org>`_ - the :frog: Matrix channel where you can chat with folks about :frog:STT-examples, get help, share ideas :)
+2. `Matrix Chat <https://matrix.to/#/+coqui:matrix.org>`_ - the 🐸 Matrix channel where you can chat with folks about 🐸STT-examples, get help, share ideas :)

 3. `Github Issues <https://github.com/coqui-ai/stt-examples/issues>`_ - If you ran into a specific error/problem, feel free to open an issue in the repo.